Kutz-Dag/Kutz-Dag/README.md

 ### CodePen page

-This link will take you to my Codepen Page:
+Some of the frontend projects that I submitted to freeCodeCamp are hosted on CodePen This link will take you to my Codepen Page:

 [![CodePen](https://img.shields.io/badge/Codepen-000000?style=for-the-badge&logo=codepen&logoColor=white)](https://codepen.io/kutzz)

-A few of my frontend projects that I submitted to freeCodeCamp are hosted on CodePen
 <!---
 Kutz-Dag/Kutz-Dag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 I am not used to GitHub by the way.
-I really hope to find a place where I can learn how to use it better.
+I hope to find a place where I can learn how to use it better.
 --->